What are ligamentum teres tears?

 - Dancers and Gymnasts.
 Due to the flexibility and movements needed for dancing and gymnastics, tears can occur.

 There are currently no investigation that can accurately diagnose ligamentum teres tears.

 A ligamentum teres tears is often diagnosed on your symptoms and examination.

-An injection of local anaesthetic and corticosteroid can be helpful.
-If the injection relieves your pain, than it is very likely that your pain is coming from your hip joint.
+An injection of local anaesthetic and corticosteroids can be helpful.
+If the injection relieves your pain then it is very likely that your pain is coming from your hip joint.